Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **matching_source_FWHM_limt** [ Type: *flaot* ]

 	When matching cataog sources, exclude sources that differ by the image FWHM by this amount.
-This value is defaulted to a very large amount, to make the variable accpetable, set this value to 1-3.
+This value is defaulted to a very large amount, to make the variable acceptable, set this value to 1-3.